capoony/DrosEU_pipeline/README.md

 | gzip > SNPs-40x.sync.gz
 ```

-### 3) Calculate "true" window-sizes (e.g. for non-overlapping 200kb windows) based on the number of sites that passed the coverage criteria (as calculated from PoolSNP) are not located within TE's and that are not located close to InDels
+### 3) Calculate "true" window-sizes (e.g. for non-overlapping 200kb windows) based on the number of sites that passed the coverage criteria (as calculated from PoolSNP) are not located within TE's and that are not located close to InDels.
+See Material and Methods in Kapun *et al.* (2018)

 ```bash
 python TrueWindows.py \